Subscribe to AppGini tips and tutorials using your favorite RSS news reader by clicking the link to the right.

-Working with filters programatically, part 1
+Working with filters programatically

 This is a multi-part tutorial on how to use filters in AppGini.
 Filters are a powerful means of searching tables.
 This tutorial explains how they work, and shows how they can be controlled programatically.
 In part 1, we'll understand how to apply a default filter to a table.